SciPhi-AI/R2R/README.md

    ```

-4. [`web`](web/package.json): A web application which is meant to accompany the framework to provide visual intelligence.
+4. [`web`](web/package.json): A web application which communicates with the backend server to provide visual intelligence.
    ```bash
    cd $workdir/web && pnpm install